ray-project/ray/doc/source/cluster/kubernetes/user-guides/experimental.md

 If your Ray Serve application enters an unhealthy state, the RayService controller will create a new Ray Cluster.
 Once the new cluster is ready, Ray Serve traffic will be re-routed to the new Ray cluster.

-See the guide [Kubernetes-based RayServe deployment][KubeServe] for details.
+For details, see the guide on {ref}`Kubernetes-based RayServe deployments <serve-in-production-kubernetes>`.

 ## GCS Fault Tolerance